shozuru/shozuru.github.io/README.md

 This website includes the following pages
 * Home Page: A short introduction to myself, and guides on where to look for specific information
-* About Me Page: A more in depth introduction, including my academic background, current interests, as well as some of my hobbies.
+* About Me Page: A more in depth introduction, including my academic background, resume, current interests, and some of my hobbies.
-* Projects Page: Showcases three projects I have worked on recently with descriptions and links to each of their GitHub repositories.
+* Projects Page: Showcases three projects I have worked on recently with descriptions and links to their GitHub repositories.
-* Contact Page: Includes ways to contact me as well as a form for visitors to send me messages directly.
+* Contact Page: Includes ways to contact me and a form for visitors to send me messages directly.

 # Tech Stack